Rudolf, Count of Avernas: After 958

+It has traditionally been argued, for example by Léon Vanderkindere, that Count Rudolf in Limburg must have been expelled from power like this supposed brother Reginar.
 In 958, Reginar III was defeated by King Lothair and Archbishop Bruno and banished to Bavaria.
-Rudolf is not explicitly mentioned in this regard, but about that same time, a Werner appears as under-advocate (subadvocatus) of the Abbey of St Truiden, a position that would in later centuries be held by the count over the area around the Abbey, an area where a Count Rudolf had been count, and a Count Werner also appears in other areas where the Reginars had been powerful.
+Rudolf is not explicitly mentioned in this regard, but at about that same time, a noble named Werner appears as under-advocate (subadvocatus) of the Abbey of St Truiden, a position that would in later centuries be held by a count with a jurisdiction near the area near the Abbey.

+Vanderkindere argued that because a Count Rudolf had been count in Avernas, which is near Sint-Truiden, and because a Count Werner also appears in this time holding a county in Hainaut, where he would later be killed by the Reginars.
 It is thought likely that Bruno replaced Rudolf as count with Werner around 958.
-The main documentary evidence is that in 966, a charter states that Rudolf’s property at Gelmen (between St Truiden and Borgloon) had been confiscated because of his infidelity and was now in the county of Werner in the pagus of Hesbaye.
-For all these reasons, it was argued by Léon Vanderkindere and others that Count Werner replaced Rudolf.
+The main documentary evidence is that in 966, a charter states that a noble named Rudolf's property at Gelmen (between St Truiden and Borgloon) had been confiscated because of his infidelity and was now in the county of Werner in the pagus of Hesbaye.

 Any wives or children that Rudolf might have had are not known from any clear records.
 It is known that in similar areas to Rudolf's and his brother's lordships Werner (or Garnier) appears as count after 953.
 In 973 however, the sons of Reginar III, Reginar IV and his brother Lambert, returned and killed Werner and his brother Renaud.
 Rudolf's nephews then established themselves in the counties of Hainaut and Louvain.
 It was proposed by Leon Vanderkindere that the related family of Nevelong, Count of Betuwe, who married a sister of Rudolf and had a son with her named Rudolf, played a more lasting role in the Hesbaye area, both during and after the time of Werner.
 One Count in particular who may be a member of that family was named Eremfried, and a Count Emmo (who replaced Rudolf in Gelmen) might be the same person.